davisjustinw/cooktree/dev_log.md

   * users can add memories to Recipes.
   * Memories can be connected to a specific make of a Recipe signaling an event like a holiday.

+  * refresh isn't waiting for recipe to get memories

+  * get validations (when user not used)
   * fix signup validations (connection vs sign up)
   * add unsaved changes indicator
     - updated date?